atlasgibson559/parallaxpp/README.md

 4. Add LDoc comments for new functions, modules, or systems.
 5. Open a pull request and describe your changes clearly.

-We aim to keep the framework clean and stable, so code quality matters.
-Take your time and double-check your work before submitting.
+We ensure we keep the structure tidy and solid, so quality of code matters.
+Be patient and read it twice before pushing.

 ---

 ## Framework Integrity

-If you notice code that looks copied from another framework or too similar to outside projects, please report it.
-We take originality seriously and want to avoid reusing or borrowing from other work without proper permission.
+In case you identify code which seems to have been copied from another framework or is too similar to other works elsewhere, please inform us.
+We are committed to originality and would rather not reproduce or borrow other works without proper clearance.

-Creating something from scratch means a lot to us, and we want to make sure everything included in Parallax is either original or clearly credited.
+It's crucial for us to create something from scratch, and we'd like everything we employ within Parallax to either be original or properly attributed.

 ---

 ## License & Credit Requirements

-Parallax is released under the [MIT License](LICENSE).
-This means it is free to use, modify, and distribute — but with conditions.
+Parallax is available under [MIT License](LICENSE).
+It can be modified, used, and distributed freely — subject to certain conditions.

-**You must provide proper credit** when using any part of this framework.
-This includes:
+**You must give proper credit** if you utilize any part of this framework.
+This entails:

-* Keeping the license header at the top of all original files.
+- Keeping the license header at the beginning of each original file.
-* Clearly mentioning that your work is based on the Parallax Framework in your own README or documentation.
+- Including an explicit declaration within your own README or documentation telling users your project is based on the Parallax Framework.
-* Not claiming the framework or its features as your own.
+- Avoid presenting another person's framework and how it works as your own.

-Ignoring these rules is a violation of the license and may result in further action.
+Overlooking such rules is a violation of license and may result in action against it.

 ---